helcioItiyama/GoFinanceApi/README.md

 You will also need to create a file with the name of ```.env ``` and follow the example of the ```.env.example``` file to fill in the development variables.

-Now with Postgres installed and running, you need to create a database.
-Rotate the code below to install the MIGRATIONS:
+Now with Postgres installed and running, you'll need to create a database.
+Type the code below to install the MIGRATIONS:

 ```bash
 $ yarn typeorm migration:run